 Please note, last admission is 30 minutes before closing time

-Our tours are delivered daily by volunteer tour guides.
-Due to the curent pandemic each tour has limited numbers.
-Please ask at the Ticket Office if you wish to attend one of our daily tours at:
+Our tours are delivered daily by volunteer tour guides although current restrictions mean tours may have limited numbers.
+Please ask at the Ticket Office if you wish to attend our daily tour at Midday.

 Partial/Full site closures 2021

 Tuesday 23rd November – Thursday 25th November – The Bishop’s Palace and Gardens will be closed for a Private Event.
 The Bishop’s Table café will remain open.

 Saturday 4th December – The Bishop’s Palace and Gardens will close at 1pm for a Private Event.

 On the rare occasion we need to fully or partly close The Bishop’s Palace to visitors for private hire, we will always list these dates on our events calendar and on this page.
 You are welcome to call us on 01749 988111 ext.
 200 to double check we are open before you visit.